rundeck/rundeck/docs/en/manual/03-basics.md

 This chapter covers the basics for using Rundeck.
 The chapter begins by describing the Rundeck user interfaces, both its graphical and command line.
 From there it will show you how to set up a project and learn about command execution.
-You will learn more about using the command dispatcher to control execution and finally, how to find and use history.
+You will learn more about how to control execution and finally, how to find and use history.

 ## Rundeck Interfaces

 Rundeck provides two primary user interfaces:

-* An HTML-based graphical console
+* An HTML-based graphical console.
-* A suite of shell tools
+* A suite of shell tools.

 Both interfaces allow you to view resources, dispatch commands, as well as, store and run jobs.

-In addition Rundeck provides a Web API which can be used to interact with the server programattically.
+In addition Rundeck provides a Web API which can be used to interact with the server programatically.
 See [Rundeck API](../api/index.html).

 ### Graphical Console